mrabe89/secureboot.sh/README.md

 secureboot.sh is a very basic script to setup secureboot tailored specifically for my setup.

-(Thinkpad running archlinux with dracut, systemd-boot and ESP mounted in /boot)
+(Thinkpad running archlinux with dracut, systemd-boot and ESP mounted on /boot/efi)

 I'd love to expand the usability further, but atm it works for me&trade;.